 Career academies within CTE offer a thematic approach.
 A sequence of courses gives students specialized training in a particular career pathway.
-The career academies approach adapts to the realities of a knowledge-based economy that requires complex critical-thinking skills and applied learning.
+The career academies adapt to the realities of a knowledgebased economy that requires complex critical-thinking skills and applied learning.
 The goal for each academy is rigorous coursework, relevance of learning and business and industry relationships that enhance student learning.

 Career development coordinators provide educational and occupational planning, career assessment and research, job shadowing/internships and postsecondary education transition assistance.
-They work with high school students taking college courses through the CMS-Central Piedmont Community College Experience Program.
+They work with high school students taking college courses through the CMS e-Learning Academy and College Experience Program.
 Academic internship coordinators assist students with handson academic and career experiences.